-Heparin is recommended to treat DVT and PE for the first five to ten days, as well as long-term (longer than six months) prevention of blood clots.
+- Heparin is recommended to treat DVT and PE for the first five to ten days, as well as for preventing blood clots for longer than six months.

 What This Means for Patients

 For people with cancer, especially those who are in the hospital, developing a blood clot is a serious risk.
 However, blood clots can often be prevented with anticoagulant medication.
 These medications are generally safe, although there is a small risk of bleeding.
-For patients who develop a blood clot (either a deep vein thrombosis, pulmonary embolism, or both), the same drugs that are used to prevent clots are given as a treatment.
+For patients who develop a deep vein thrombosis, and/or a pulmonary embolism, the same drugs that are used to prevent clots are given as a treatment.
 Talk with your doctor to learn more about your individual risk of developing a blood clot, how blood clot prevention will be included in your overall treatment plan, and what treatments are available if you do develop a blood clot.

 Questions to Ask the Doctor

 To learn more about your risk of blood clots, consider asking your doctor the following questions:

 - Do I have a higher risk of a blood clot?
 How is my risk of developing blood clots determined?